nitinkc/nitinkc.github.io/_posts/developertools/2016-04-04-jekyll-blog-GitHub-hosting.md

 ---
-title:  "Jekyll Blog and Free Hosting on GitHub!"
+title:  "Jekyll Blog and Hosting on GitHub"
 date:   2016-04-04 18:31:00
 categories: ['Developer tools']
 tags: ['Developer tools']
-sidebar:
-  nav: "algo"
 ---

 {% include toc title="Index" %}

-Making a personal website using GitHub's free Hosting for the Jekyll Sites Create a blog with naming convention of yyyy-mm-dd-name-of-the-blog.md and save it in \_posts directory
+Create a blog with naming convention of yyyy-mm-dd-name-of-the-blog.md and save it in \_posts directory

 On a new machine (mac) use this link

 [Install Jekyll](https://jekyllrb.com/docs/installation/)

-execute in the terminal

-> [!NOTE]
 > If not using the gem File

 ```sh